 I had no “things,” since I’d left my house that morning for some casual sightseeing.
 Miloš said I could leave my purse because I wouldn’t need it, but that seemed silly.

 Now here, of course, is yet another moment when I should have extricated myself from the situation.
 Somehow.
 I was who knew where, with a growing number of men I didn’t know.
-I wasn’t being invited to leave my identification behind before wandering off into the forest with the unknown men.
+I was being invited to leave my identification behind before wandering off into the forest with the unknown men.
 I think about this now, and I marvel at how unbelievably stupid I was as a young woman.
 At the time, however, I wasn’t apprehensive.
 I was annoyed.
 I had a limited number of days in Prague, and I was annoyed to be wasting one of them — no beautiful attraction, no time spent with my friends, and no end in sight for this unplanned side trip.

 We set off into the forest.
 There was a clear path we were following, so we weren’t lost, strictly speaking.
 I include this story in the “into the woods” series because I was lost.
 I had no idea where I was or how to return to anything familiar.
 I didn’t speak more than a dozen words in Czech and no one other than Miloš seemed to speak English.
 The men with me weren’t at all lost, but I most certainly was.

 At one point in our walk, we came out of the trees into a pretty field of tall grass and wildflowers.
 We were on the crest of a hill and below us was a beautiful ribbon of river winding through a valley.
 That was lovely … though no one stopped to make note of it, and it was pretty far from where we were, so it was surely not our destination.
 We crossed the top of the hill and went back into the trees and didn’t see the river again.